agoenergy/pypsa-spice-central-asia-data/README.md

 Please use the citation below:

 - Agora Energiewende and University of Central Asia (2026): Cross-border power system integration in Central Asia.
-Insights from PyPSA-SPICE Central Asia model.
+Insights from the PyPSA-SPICE Central Asia model.

 ## License